formkit/docs-content/getting-started/your-first-form.md

 ## Adding group validation

 Let's assume that while different characters are better at different attributes, that none should be too powerful.
-We don't want users to just create characters with 10-10-10 on the attributes.
-We can do this by creating a budget of points, and adding a group validation to ensure the attributes do not exceed 20 points in totality.
-We can make this work by learning a new feature — [custom rules](/essentials/validation#custom-rules):
+We can do this by creating a budget of points, and adding group validation to the attributes `group` to ensure they do not exceed 20 points in totality.
+We'll learn a new feature — [custom rules](/essentials/validation#custom-rules) — to accomplish this:

 <callout type="warning" label="Groups do not display messages by default">
-By default the type <code>group</code> does not output any markup, so to show validation errors we need to manually add it.
+By default, the <code>group</code> type does not output any markup, so to show validation errors we need to manually add it.
 </callout>

 <example